 Sephora, a cosmetics company, uses marketing automation to automatically send a series of special offers to their best customers once they’ve reached VIP status, which is triggered by a spending threshold.

 Using automation, they take their customers on a personalized journey that is tailored to each individual subscriber’s behavior.
-For instance, if a customer reaches VIP status they receive a different email than a customer who doesn’t reach the spend threshold.
+For instance, if a customer reaches VIP status, they receive a different email than a customer who doesn’t reach the spend threshold.

 Sephora then continues that journey based on how the customer engages with each message.

-Jewelry retailer Monica Vinader uses marketing automation to offer customers tailored, product suggestions and send special birthday greetings.
+Jewelry retailer Monica Vinader uses marketing automation to offer customers tailored product suggestions and send special birthday greetings.
 The retailer triggers this email based on birthdate data that they collect in their checkout process.

 Nissan auto dealerships use marketing automation to email new car buyers a service reminder six months after their car purchase.
-Then, the customer journey continues based on whether or not a service was booked, and follow up messaging can be sent out (with an additional reminder, or an offer for another service, such as a tire rotation.)
+Then the customer journey continues based on whether or not a service was booked, and follow-up messaging can be sent out (with an additional reminder or an offer for another service, such as a tire rotation.)

-The reason marketing automation is so effective for B2C marketers is this: marketing automation pairs personalization and automation to deliver the right message to the right person at the right time, which generates more revenue with every send.
+The reason marketing automation is so effective for B2C marketers is that marketing automation pairs personalization and automation to deliver the right message to the right person at the right time, which generates more revenue with every send.

-Marketers at B2C brands can power incredible customer journeys and deliver massive revenue back to their businesses without having to create and send each and every email.
-All while delivering an excellent customer experience.
+Marketers at B2C brands can power incredible customer journeys and deliver massive revenue back to their businesses without having to create and send each and every email, all while delivering an excellent customer experience.
 That combination is priceless for busy B2C marketers who wear a lot of hats and juggle competing priorities on a daily basis.

 Now let’s examine how B2B brands use marketing automation.

-Unlike B2Cs, there’s not necessarily a need for ultra-personalized content, the objective is to keep things more broadly applicable for a wide range of recipients.
-B2B companies also use marketing automation to send campaign-based emails that are aimed at driving free trials, sign-ups, onboarding, and ultimately, revenue.
+Unlike B2Cs, there’s not necessarily a need for ultra-personalized content.
+The objective is to keep things more broadly applicable for a wide range of recipients.
+B2B companies also use marketing automation to send campaign-based emails that are aimed at driving free trials, sign-ups, onboarding, and, ultimately, revenue.

-B2B companies also often tend to send education and event-based automated emails that can be sent out to subscribers to encourage attendance and build awareness around events.
+B2B companies often tend to send education and event-based automated emails that can be sent out to subscribers to encourage attendance and build awareness around events.